Category Archives: Microsoft

 For a while there, my main interest in Cortana was the ways in which it was making work difficult for IT staff.
 My favourite example of that is shown in this video of someone prepping a room full of new computers with Windows 10.

 Now, all the excitement about Cortana, along with Amazon’s Alexa, has almost completely disappeared.
-Cortana is still around in recent versions of Windows, but much of its functionality has been stripped away.
+Cortana is still around in recent versions of Windows, but much of its functionality has been stripped away (and now it’s gone).
 Alexa is being similarly sidelined, and increasingly viewed as a failure.

 Why are voice control tools like Cortana and Alexa failing?